www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-05-31-create-no-code-gel-editor.md

             * [ ] Object access
             * [ ] Function call chains
             * [ ] Function call arguments
+        * [x] Make NoCodeSolutionCalculator work with new HTML code as the problem definition.
     * [x] Create fragment rendering for webserver, where document is rendered without any layout.
       -> This is not relevant for now, because it is a minor detail and also provides the advantage of making the help navigable.
     * [x] Make action menu closeable.